johnsonandjohnson/Bodiless-JS/packages/cx-navigation/doc/BurgerMenu.md

 ## Architectural Details

-CX BurgerMenu provides a `<div>` element wrapper around its internal elements, except for the Overlay, which is sibling.
+Vital BurgerMenu provides a `<div>` element wrapper around its internal elements, except for the Overlay, which is sibling.
 For almost all internal elements, wrappers are also provided so developers can customize it to meet design's specific requirements:

 - MenuTogglerWrapper and MenuWrapper are `<div>` elements by default
 - WhereToBuyWrapper and UtilityMenuWrapper are React Fragments that can be replaced by divs if needed